-Setting up the WRF or NMMB model to interface with UPP
+Setting up the WRF or FV3 model to interface with UPP

-The unipost program is currently set up to read a large number of fields from the WRF and NMMB model history files.
+The unipost program is currently set up to read a large number of fields from the WRF and FV3 model history files.
 This configuration stems from NCEP's need to generate all of its required operational products.
-When using the netCDF or NEMS binary read, this program is configured such that it will run successfully even if an expected input field is missing from the WRF or NMMB history file as long as this field is not required to produce a requested output field.
-If the pre-requisites for a requested output field are missing from the WRF or NMMB history file, unipost will abort at run time.
+When using the netCDF or NEMS binary read, this program is configured such that it will run successfully even if an expected input field is missing from the WRF or FV3 history file as long as this field is not required to produce a requested output field.
+If the pre-requisites for a requested output field are missing from the WRF or FV3 history file, unipost will abort at run time.

-Take care not to remove fields from the wrfout or nmmb files, which may be needed for diagnostic purposes by the UPP package.
-For example, if isobaric state fields are requested, but the pressure fields on model interfaces (PINT for WRF-NMM, P and PB for WRF-ARW) are not available in the history file, unipost will abort at run time.
-In general, the default fields available in the wrfout or nmmb files are sufficient to run UPP.
-The fields written to the WRF (NMMB) history file are controlled by the settings in the Registry (solver state) (for WRF: see Registry.EM, Registry.EM_COMMON) or Registry.NMM(NEST) files in the Registry subdirectory of the main WRFV3 directory; for NMMB: see solver_state.txt).
+Take care not to remove fields from the wrfout or gfs files, which may be needed for diagnostic purposes by the UPP package.
+For example, if isobaric state fields are requested, but the pressure fields on model interfaces (i.e. P_HYD for WRF-ARW) are not available in the history file, unipost will abort at run time.
+In general, the default fields available in the wrout or gfs files are sufficient to run UPP.
+The fields written to the WRF history file are controlled by the settings in the Registry .
+For WRF, see the Registry.EM, Registry.EM_COMMON files in the Registry subdirectory of the main WRFV4 directory.
 Note: It is necessary to re-compile the WRF model source code after modifying the Registry file.